-Google (NSDQ: GOOG) will ask European book publishers’ permission before making their works available to US users, in a bid to stay on the right side of EU states’ copyright law.
-Google confirmed to paidContent:UK in a statement that it will digitise either the full text or excerpts from “commercially available” books — but says “such books can only be displayed to US users if expressly authorised by rights holders“
+Google (NSDQ: GOOG) will ask European book publishers’ permission before making their works available to U.S. users, in a bid to stay on the right side of EU states’ copyright law.
+Google confirmed to paidContent:UK in a statement that it will digitize either the full text or excerpts from “commercially available” books — but says “such books can only be displayed to U.S. users if expressly authorized by rights holders“

 In addition, FT.com reports that the Google Books rights registry, designed to redistribute ad revenue to publishing groups, will have two European members on its eight-strong board.
 Google says it’s “committed to ensuring international author and publisher representation on the board of the Book Rights Registry.”